Ganges Barrage: Proposed developments

-Botanical Garden
+Botanical garden

-The layout plan of Lohia Botanical Garden, prepared by a Delhi-based architect, was approved by the Kanpur Development Authority in 2014.
+The layout plan of John Forbes Botanical Garden, prepared by a Delhi-based architect, was approved by the Kanpur Development Authority in 2014.
 There would be other attractions for entertainment and resources to improve the knowledge of children.
 There would be a cinema house and an artificial lake.
 Water museum would be another attraction while trees would illuminate in the evening.
 For cultural programme a well equipped platform is also proposed.
 There would be a shopping-cum-kid museum block, food court, game, entertainment zone and provision of two banquet halls.